 Undo Send Gmail on iOS Devices

-Open Gmail app on iPhone or iPad.
+Open the Gmail app on your iPhone or iPad.
 If you do not have one, download it from the App Store.
 Please note that this feature works on both forms of Google Mail apps- Gmail & Inbox by Gmail- both are supported by Google, Inc.

 - Compose a new email or continue writing from drafts; whenever you’re ready, hit send.

-- If you think you need to make changes, make sure you hit ‘Undo‘ that appears at the bottom of the screen right after the message has been sent away to the receiver.
+- If you think you need to make changes, make sure you hit ‘Undo‘, which appears at the bottom of the screen right after the message has been sent away to the receiver.

 - You can even edit the address areas: To, BCC, CC, Subject line, change salutation, and edit fonts or add attachments.

 Undo Send Gmail on Android Devices

 Although Android phones are shipped out with Gmail as its default mail app, it does not offer its users the chance to undo sent messages.

-But do not lose all hopes, it does have something else up its sleeve.
+But do not lose all hope; it does have something else up its sleeve.

-Following the steps below, you can confirm your decision whether or not to send away an email.
+Following the steps below, you can confirm your decision on whether or not to send away an email.